The Rectory | Dining Out | Bury St Edmunds | Suffolk

 In every case it’s better to book as any of the restaurants can be busy - especially at weekends.

-We could go on – there are lots of restaurants a little farther afield.
 If you want to know more get in touch, but if you don’t want to go out why not arrange delivery to The Rectory and you can enjoy your meal here?
 We’ll set the table in the Orangery - after all, we hope you didn’t come away to dine in your room.

 For more details please ring 07973 313417